sherif-fanous/Pyecobee/README.rst

 - control_plug: I don't own an ecobee smart plug, so couldn't test this function
 - reset_preferences: I didn't want to wipe my thermostat's settings
 - set_occupied: Can only be used by an EMS thermostat
+- unlink_voice_engine: Requires a thermostat with voice control
 - update_sensor: Requires an ecobee3 or ecobee4 thermostat
 - All Hierarchy requests: Accessible to EMS and Utility accounts only
     - list_sets